polubis/Js-Cookbook/README.md

 Mechanism where variables and function declarations are moved to the top of their scope(memory) before code execution.
 JavaScript Engine first declaring variables in memory and later initialises them.

+> To avoid hoisting problems always - `declare and initialise our variable before use`.

 ![Hoisting](https://cdn.scotch.io/8976/bNTL1QI3RFebh7C1JPYC_variable%20hoisting.png)

 > Undeclared variable is assigned the value undefined at execution and is also of type undefined.